Culdees Required Abbots, Priests, Monks and even Nuns to be married in purity and with periods of separation for their courses of services.

 In 1032 King Canute the Dane came to Glastonbury with Archbishop Ã†thelnoth of Canterbury to pray at the tomb of the King Edmund Ironside of Wessex, whom he used to call his brother, and there gave a very rich pall to lay on King Edmund’s tomb, embroidered with apples of gold and pearls; and at the same time confirmed all the privileges that his predecessors had granted to this monastery.

-Further background on the subject married Monks may be gleaned from information on the last Welsh Kings (who were all Monks of Glastonbury Abbey):
+Further background on the subject of married Monks may be gleaned from information on the last several Saxon Kings (who were all Monks of Glastonbury Abbey):

 King Athelstan was a monk at Glastonbury for the last three years of his life, and it was for that period the headquarters for his court.